vasa4k/Course-recommendation-system/README.md

 Implements cosine similarity to measure the similarity between course descriptions or user queries, recommending courses with the highest similarity scores.

-**User Interface:**
-Provides a simple user interface (UI) or API endpoint for users to input preferences or queries and receive personalized course recommendations.

 **Scalability:**
 Designed to handle large datasets of courses and user interactions efficiently, ensuring scalability as the number of courses and users grows.